muarshad01/InferenceEngineering/Lectures/Lecture-3.md

 * What if, we could first project our input into a single, combined, much smaller matrix, a latent matrix and cache only that!
 * This is the central idea of MLA:
 * Instead of caching two large matrices, K & V, we only cache one smaller, lower dimensional matrix $C_{KV}$.
+* This single matrix becomes our highly efficient cache.
+* When we need the full Keys and Values, we can resonstruct them on the fly from the compressed latent representation.
 ***